Celebrating Asian American and Pacific Islander Month

 Through humble beginnings, the Ly brothers value hard work, gratefulness, and kindness as key factors to drive a successful business.

-Previously working as farmers in the Philippines, processing fruit into purees for juices, beverages and desserts, Sharon and Ashley wanted to recreate the tropical taste when they moved to the United States.
+Previously working with farmers in the Philippines, processing fruit into purees for juices, beverages and desserts, Sharon and Ashley wanted to recreate the tropical taste when they moved to the United States.
 After their community fell in love with the product, Sharon & Ashley decided to turn this idea into a reality, creating Sun Tropics.
-The family-owned company today is committed to transforming global childhood favorites, tropical fruit, and authentic street food into shareable snacks and beverages with adventurous flavors.
+The family-owned company today is committed to transforming global childhood favorites, tropical fruit, and authentic street food into shareable snacks and beverages.

 Being lactose intolerant, Madeline Haydon was limited to the creamers that were presented in the marketplace.
 When Madeline saw that there were very few non-dairy creamer options during her vacation in 2013, she decided to develop an alternative creamer option without sacrificing the taste or flavor.